 I used a few over Thanksgiving and Christmas for our dining room table centerpiece, but that still left me with 33 candles…

-So when I was gathering up our Christmas storage boxes last week, I came across this large cookie tin that someone had given us a few years ago.
+So when I was gathering up our storage boxes after Christmas, I came across this large cookie tin that someone had given us a few years ago.